xtrm0/csd-blog/website/content/2023/baleen-ml-flash-caching/index.md

 Baleen is a flash cache that uses ML to guide both prefetching and cache admission, reducing peak storage backend load on real workload traces from Meta.
 Baleen's design arose from a number of false-step lessons and a cache residency (episodes) formulation that improves training effectiveness, provides an ideal (OPT) target, and exposed the particular value of ML-guided prefetching.
 As such, Baleen is an important step forward in flash caching for disk-based storage systems.

-More details are available in our paper, which is under submission.
+More details are available in our paper, which [has been accepted to FAST 2024](https://www.usenix.org/conference/fast24/presentation/wong).
 Please direct any correspondence to [Daniel Wong](mailto:wonglkd@cmu.edu).

 # Acknowledgements

 This post is based on the paper _Baleen: ML Admission & Prefetching for Flash Caches_.
-I would like to thank my collaborators and the CacheLib and Tectonic teams at Meta: Carson Molder (UT Austin), Hao Wu (Meta), Sathya Gunasekar (Meta), Jimmy Lu (Meta), Snehal Khandkar (Meta), Abhinav Sharma (Meta), Daniel S. Berger (Microsoft Research & University of Washington), Nathan Beckmann (CMU), and Greg Ganger (CMU).
+I would like to thank my collaborators and the CacheLib and Tectonic teams at Meta: Hao Wu (Meta), Carson Molder (UT Austin), Sathya Gunasekar (Meta), Jimmy Lu (Meta), Snehal Khandkar (Meta), Abhinav Sharma (Meta), Daniel S. Berger (Microsoft Research & University of Washington), Nathan Beckmann (CMU), and Greg Ganger (CMU).
-I would also like to thank the reviewers of this post: George Amvrosiadis, and Thomas Kim.
+I would also like to thank the reviewers of this post: George Amvrosiadis, Rashmi Vinayak, and Thomas Kim.

 # References